1871fotc/fotc/docs/about/index.md

 The Friends of Toowong Cemetery:

-- **research the history of Toowong Cemetery**, its [headstone designs](../headstones/symbolism.md), and the [biographies](../bios/bio-index.md) of the people interred there.
+- **research the history of Toowong Cemetery**, its [headstones](../headstones/symbolism.md), and the [biographies](../bios/bio-index.md) of the people interred there.
-- **share our discoveries** with the community through our publications, [guided heritage tours](../guided-tours.md), [self-guided walks](../walks/index.md), our [educational museum](../cemetery/museum.md), and contributions to other local history resources.
+- **share our discoveries** with the community through our publications, [guided tours](../guided-tours.md), [self‑guided walks](../walks/index.md), our [museum](../cemetery/museum.md).
-- **contribute stories** of individuals interred at the Toowong and [Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to publications and biographical databases.
+- **contribute stories** of people interred at the Toowong and [Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to other publications and biographical databases.
 - **clean and conserve headstones**.
-- **search for buried headstones** in [archaeological digs](archaeological-digs.md) in the cemetery grounds.
+- **search for buried headstones** in [archaeological digs](../headstones/archaeological-digs.md) in the cemetery grounds.
-- **consult with the Brisbane City Council** on future plans, new initiatives, and the restoration of graves.
+- **consult with the Brisbane City Council** on future plans and the restoration of graves.
 - **locate marked and unmarked graves**.

 ## What we've done